 Also, when you're asleep, your breathing naturally slows and your body relaxes — which can make it harder to compensate for fluid buildup.
 The NCBI research notes that decreased responsiveness of the respiratory center and reduced heart activity during sleep may contribute to PND episodes.

 It's important to note: Not everyone who wakes up short of breath has PND.
 But if it's happening regularly, you need to talk to a doctor.
+If you're experiencing sleep anxiety about these episodes, addressing both the medical and psychological aspects is crucial.

 We reached out to Dr. Michael Grandner, a sleep expert and professor of neuroscience, for his take on how serious PND can be.
 He says: